jefft255/jefft255.github.io/_posts/2019-04-17-forest-mapping.md

 * Biggest dataset for 3D forest mapping and tree diameter measurements
 * We tested various diameter estimation methods
 * Part of the [Automated Forestry and Logging Operations project](https://www.researchgate.net/project/Automated-forestry-and-logging-operations)
-* Published and presented at the 12th Conference on Field and Service Robotics
+* Published and presented at the 12th Conference on Field and Service Robotics and the [Journal of Field Robotics](http://dx.doi.org/https://doi.org/10.1002/rob.21980)
-* Our preprint is available [here](https://arxiv.org/abs/1904.05281)

 # Video
 <!-- blank line -->